 Have a goal in mind every time you pick up a baseball.

-Every time you pick up a ball you have a chance to improve your location.
+Every time you pick up a ball you have a chance to improve your command, location, accuracy and control.

-Playing catch, throwing a bullpen in practice, or pitching in a game ... it does not matter.
+Playing catch, throwing a bullpen in practice, or pitching in a game ... it doesn't matter.